Dry skin summer

 6) Apply a protective cream

-Apply a layer of protection over that.
-The Tomato Base Cream is a great protector against weather influences (rain, wind, temperature fluctuations) and keeps the nutrients and moisture in the skin better instead of evaporating, for example, by using the heater.
+Apply a layer of protection on top.
+The Tomato Base Cream is a super protector against weather influences (rain, wind, temperature fluctuations) and keeps the nutrients and moisture better in the skin instead of evaporating due to, for example, the use of the heating.

-And we mean water or herbal tea!
-In the summer, many people consume more alcohol, which dries out your body and therefore also your skin.
-Therefore, take more water or herbal tea during this period to strengthen your skin from within.
-You really need moisture from within to hydrate.
-A cream only ensures that what you already have in you is retained better and does not evaporate.
-So you won't get there with just a strong day and night cream.
+And by that we mean water or herbal tea!
+In the summer, many people consume a bit more alcohol, which dehydrates your body and therefore also your skin.
+Therefore, drink more water or herbal tea during this period, to make your skin stronger from the inside.
+You really need moisture from the inside to hydrate.
+A cream only ensures that what you already have inside you is better retained and does not evaporate.
+With just a strong day and night cream you will not get there.

-Help your skin by paying attention to whether the humidity in the office or at home (and especially in your bedroom) is right.
-You can do this by placing a hygrometer and placing containers of water in your house if the air is too dry.
+Help your skin by paying attention to whether the humidity in the office or at home (and certainly in your bedroom) is good.
+You can do this by placing a hygrometer and placing bowls of water in your home if the air is too dry.
 Preferably do this near your heat sources, so that the moisture will spread well.

 9) Fresh air

-Your skin must be able to breathe.
+Your skin needs to be able to breathe.
 Your skin is a living organ and does not want to be covered with thick layers of foundation or Vaseline.
-Ideally, you should not use anything on top of your cream for a few weeks and let the skin do its own work by recovering.
-But also ensure sufficient ventilation in your home, for example by opening a window.
+Ideally, you use nothing on top of your cream for a few weeks and let the skin do its own work by recovering.
+But also ensure sufficient ventilation in your home by opening a window, for example.

-Do you have any questions regarding this blog?
+Do you have any questions after reading this blog?

-• Then read here more about the functioning of the skin barrier
+- Then read here more about how the skin barrier works